Table of contents Show

 When King Charles the IV was born in 1316, he was first named Václav in honor of King Wenceslas, whose line his mother Eliška Přemyslovna descended from.
 He later changed his name, preferring to be named after Charles the Great to emphasize his affinity to his father’s ancestry.
 Being the eldest son of John of Luxembourg, King Charles the IV was the heir to their county and also eventually the throne as King of Bohemia.

-When Emperor Charles IV was 7 years old, he was sent to France to receive proper education at the French court.
+When the Emperor was 7 years old, he was sent to France to receive proper education at the French court.
 During his stay in the country, he met friends who later became instrumental to his coronation as king.
 This included the man who eventually became Pope Clement VI.
 It was also in France where he married his first wife, Blanch of Valois.

 In 1333, Charles IV of Prague returned to Bohemia.
 He was appointed as the Margrave of Moravia and tasked to administer the Czech Kingdom.
 In 1341, he was recognized as the heir to the crown, but it wasn’t until 1346 when he inherited the title King of Bohemia.
 In 1355, he was also formally instated as the Holy Roman Emperor.